jxmot/some-docker-thing/README.md

 * The "Rule Engine REST API" is an endpoint that accepts POST requests containing data used for updating "rules".
 * A second endpoint is provided for simulating sensor data used in testing the "rules".
-* Sensors are known to this application by their ID.
+* Sensors are identified by their ID.
 This ID takes the form of a GUID string.
+Rules are associated with sendors via the same ID.
 * When a rule is triggered a notification is sent immediately.
 The service used for sending them is Twilio.

 **NOTE:** Regarding Twilio, you will need your own API key from them to run this application.